expressots/expressots/CONTRIBUTING_HOWTO.md

 ## Report an Issue or a Bug

 If you find a bug in the source code, you can help us by submitting an issue in the **[Issue reporting channel](https://github.com/expressots/expressots/issues)**.
-Event better, you can submit a **[Pull Request](https://github.com/expressots/expressots/pulls)** with a fix.
+Even better, you can submit a **[Pull Request](https://github.com/expressots/expressots/pulls)** with a fix.

 ## Request a feature

 You can request a new feature by submitting an issue in the **[Issue reporting channel](https://github.com/expressots/expressots/issues)**.

 If you would like to implement the new feature, please submit an issue describing your proposal first.
-Thi will allow us to provide feedback, ensure that the feature is aligned with the project goals and that you are not duplicating work.
+This will allow us to provide feedback, ensure that the feature is aligned with the project goals and that you are not duplicating work.

 ## Coding Guidelines